andrew henderson menu

 Thailand, the cheapest place to live

-Expats love Thailand for its low cost of living, stunning beaches, and diversity.
-The country has something for every budget, whether you’re a perpetual traveller on a tight budget or a high-net-worth individual looking to enjoy life in paradise.
+Expats love Thailand for its low cost of living, stunning beaches and diversity.
+The country has something for every budget, whether youā€™re a perpetual traveller or just looking to enjoy life in paradise.

 Thailand has always made it easy for foreign investors and entrepreneurs to enter and stay in the country.
-The country has various residence programs for high-net-worth individuals, retirees, and high-skilled professionals.
+The country has various residence programs for high-net-worth individuals, retirees and high-skilled professionals.

 Indonesia